Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: Introduction

-As a corollary of Theorem \ref{thm-wz}, we show that there exists a sequence of weak almost K\"ahler-Ricc solitons on $M$ which converges to a metric space $(M_\infty, g_\infty)$ with complex codimension of the singular part of $(M_\infty, g_\infty)$ at least two in Gromov-Hausdorff topology if the modified Mabuchi $K$-energy defined in [TZ1] is bounded from below.
-In a sequel of paper, we will further confirm that the regular part of $(M_\infty, g_\infty)$ is in fact a K\"ahler-Ricc soliton by using Ricci flow method as done in a recent paper by Wang and Tian [WT].
+As a corollary of Theorem \ref{thm-kahler-3}, we show that there exists a sequence of weak almost K\"ahler-Ricc solitons on $M$ which converges to a metric space $(M_\infty, g_\infty)$ with complex codimension of the singular set of $(M_\infty, g_\infty)$ at least two in the Gromov-Hausdorff topology if the modified Mabuchi $K$-energy defined in [TZ1] is bounded from below.
+In a sequel of papers [WZ] and [JWZ], we will further confirm that the regular part of $(M_\infty, g_\infty)$ is in fact a K\"ahler-Ricc soliton while $(M_\infty, g_\infty)$ admits a $Q$-Fano algebraic structure.

 The organization of paper is as follows.
-In Section 1, we first recall the volume comparison theorem by Wei and Wylie.
-Then we prove a version of Li-Yau typed gradient estimate for $f$-harmonic functions when Bakry-\'{E}mery Ricci curvature is bounded from below.
-In Section 2, we give various integral estimates for gradients and Hessians of $f$-harmonic functions.
+In Section 1, we first recall a $f$-Lapalace comparison result of Wei -Wylie for distance functions (cf. Lemma \ref{lapalace-esti-r}).
+Then as applications of Lemma \ref{lapalace-esti-r} we construct a cut-off function with bounded gradient and $f$-Lapalace (cf. Lemma \ref{cut-off}).
+In Section 2, we give various integral estimates for gradient and Hessian of $f$-harmonic functions.
 In Section 3 and Section 4, we will prove the splitting theorem (cf. Theorm \ref{splitting-theorem}) and the metric cone theorem (cf. Theorem \ref{existence-metric-cone}), respectively.
 In Section 5, we give a generalization of Cheeger-Colding-Tian's Theorem \ref{thm-cct} in the setting of Bakry-\'{E}mery geometry (cf. Theorem \ref{dimension-n-4}).
 In Section 6, we prove Theorem \ref {thm-kahler-1} and Theorem \ref {thm-kahler-3}.
 Section 7 is an appendix where we explain how to use the technique of conformal transformation in [TZh] to give another proof of Theorem \ref {thm-kahler-1} and Theorem \ref {thm-kahler-2}.
-Section 8 is another appendix where (\ref{J-invariant}) in Section 6 is proved.
+Section 8 is another appendix where the relation (\ref{J-invariant}) in Section 6 is proved.

-{\bf Acknowledgements.} The authors would like to thank Professor Gang Tian for many valuable discussions.
+{\bf Acknowledgements.} The authors would like to thank professor G. Tian for many valuable discussions on this work.
+They are also appreciated to professor T. Colding for his interest to the paper, particularly, for valuable comments on Lemma \ref{cheeger-lemma} and Lemma \ref{cheeger-lemma-2}.

 3mm